vishal-android-freak/React-Resources/all-about-redux.md

 # All About Redux

 Well, it all started few months back when I was first introduced to React Native and since then Redux has been a pain.
 Reading for the first time, things seemed to be cakewalk but coming back to it after a couple of days, I could understand Greek and Latin better.
-So, this time I thought of writing everything down in a systematic manner which can be useful for all the lost so
+So, this time I thought of writing everything down in a systematic manner which can be useful for all the lost souls like
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA4MDc2NDg5XX0=
+eyJoaXN0b3J5IjpbLTc1MDA5NTE2Ml19
 -->